-The ultra-fast pace at which new artificial intelligence (AI) innovations are emerging at and being leveraged by business units across traditional and digitally native organizations alike today is enough to make your head spin.
+The ultra-fast pace at which new artificial intelligence (AI) innovations are emerging and being used by traditional and digitally native organizations is enough to make your head spin.

-That said, Rackspace Technology's third annual AI and Machine Learning Research Report from 2023 found that "AI and machine learning is expanding as a key driver of competitive advantage" for companies of all kinds today.
+Rackspace Technology's 2023 AI and Machine Learning Research Report found "AI and machine learning is expanding as a key driver of competitive advantage" for companies.

-The study noted orgs including manufacturers, hospitality companies, government agencies, and healthcare providers, among many others, are increasingly turning to AI innovations to solve business challenges old and new.
+The study found manufacturers, hospitality companies, government agencies, and healthcare providers — among organizations in many other sectors —are industries increasingly turning to AI innovations to solve business challenges old and new.

-But despite 69% of surveyed IT pros deeming AI a high priority for their companies, only 41% said their businesses have seen notable benefits and return on investment from AI-assisted technologies implemented.
+Despite 69% of surveyed IT pros deeming AI a high priority for their companies, though, only 41% said their businesses have seen notable benefits and ROI from AI tech implemented.

-Acknowledging AI's growing impact on organizational success for new ventures and established enterprises is one thing.
-Knowing where and how to incorporate it into core operations effectively is another — and something a panel of AI experts elaborated on in detail to our audience of entrepreneurs, innovators, and investors at Alloy 2023.
+Acknowledging AI's growing impact on organizational success for new startups and established enterprises is one thing.
+Knowing where and how to use it effectively is another.

 Understanding the new "automation industrial revolution": How AI innovations are impacting companies old and new